 - What data do you need to reach your target audience?

 Now you know the business problem you solve, you know your buyer persona and you know your target market – the next step is identifying the data you need and what data is available to target your audience.

 There are so many data sources available now that it can be difficult creating an accurate and legally-compliant list.
 This is where a data partner can help.

-For instance, our Megabase pulls in data from the top five leading sources in the UK (118 Information, Thomson Directories, Dun and Bradstreet, Corpdata and Companies House), de-duplicates the information and processes over 40 different quality checks.
-The result is a premium database of high-quality, legally compliant contacts in over 2000 different market sectors.
+As an example, our Megabase pulls in data from the top five leading sources in the UK (118 Information, Thomson Directories, Dun and Bradstreet, Corpdata and Companies House), de-duplicates the information and processes over 40 different quality checks.
+The result is a premium database of high-quality, GDPR-compliant contacts in over 2000 different market sectors.